-On behalf of Middle Harbour Yacht Club, it is my pleasure to invite you to participate in the 35th Sydney Short Ocean Racing Championship 2012 (SSORC), incorporating the Beneteau First 40 Championship.
+On behalf of Middle Harbour Yacht Club, it is my pleasure to invite you to participate in the 36th Sydney Short Ocean Racing Championship 2013 (SSORC).

 The hot racing action is sure to continue on the second day, with a Short Ocean Race starting inside Sydney Harbour and finishing offshore, where after a final race, a traditional Manly or Macquarie Circle Windward / Leeward sprint, will finalize the Championship placings over a short and sharp two days.

 Tie all this up with the daily post race entertainment and beach party on the shores of MHYC, a whole weekend of sailing splendor awaits you, your crew and family.
-Whether it's serious Championship racing, a challenging Inshore Harbour Course or a relaxing drink on our picturesque beach, the 35th Sydney Short Ocean Racing Championship is set to wet you appetite.
+Whether it's serious Championship racing, a challenging Inshore Harbour Course or a relaxing drink on our picturesque beach, the 36th Sydney Short Ocean Racing Championship is set to wet your appetite.

 I welcome you to a Premier Event and look forward to seeing you on the start line or at the Club on the last weekend in November.